 I completed a Bachelors degree in Psychology where I focused on cognitive neuroscience, wrote a thesis on the stigma associated with psychiatric diagnosis, assisted with social psychology experimental research using mindfulness interventions to thwart implicit biases, and volunteered as a peer advisor in the psychology department of PSU.

-I am currently in my third (final) year of training to become certified as a Somatic Experiencing Practioner, which is a body-centered approach to working with trauma.
+I am currently training to become certified as a Somatic Experiencing Practioner, which is a body-centered approach to working with trauma.

-Additionally, I have completed trainings in somatic therapies (Hakomi, Somatic Experiencing), acceptance and commitment therapy (ACT), trauma, CBT for Insomnia, mindfulness, and Vipassana meditation.
+Additionally, I have taken trainings in somatic therapies (Hakomi, Somatic Experiencing), acceptance and commitment therapy (ACT), trauma, CBT for Insomnia, mindfulness, and Vipassana meditation.

 I am an adjunct professor in Portland State University’s counseling department and so I am unable to work with current or future counseling grad students of PSU.